Vocal cords must close tightly to produce sound and keep food out of the lungs. Paralysis prevents this essential closure.

 1. Voice Therapy

-Exercises to strengthen the vocal cords and teach the "good" cord to compensate for the paralyzed one.
+A specialized speech-language pathologist provides exercises to strengthen the vocal folds, improve breath support, and teach the functioning cord to compensate for the paralyzed one.

 2. Surgical Options

-- Thyroplasty (Implant): Placing a small implant in the voice box to permanently push the paralyzed cord into the center.
+- Thyroplasty (Medialization): A permanent implant is placed in the larynx to physically push the paralyzed cord toward the center of the voice box.

 Lifestyle & Coping